alirezanet/Husky.Net/README.md

 After installation, you must have `task-runner.json` file in your `.husky` directory that you can use to define your tasks.

 you can run and test your tasks with `husky run` command.

-to use tasks in your git hooks, you can use `husky run` command.
+Once you are sure that your tasks are working properly, you can add it to the hook.

 e.g.